 However, a quotation request under 61.1(along with an instruction where there is a change to the works in the first place under clause 14.3) is actually the trigger for the Contractor to proceed with the works, i.e. get on with it, safe in the knowledge that the contract will ensure suitable recovery to the Contractor for that event.
 The Contractor does not need to (and should not) wait for the quotation to be accepted before doing anything.
 If the compensation event needs materials that, say, have a six week lead in, it would be detrimental to the project if Contractor and Project Manager waited for the quotation to be agreed before ordering the pipework.
 Contractors might question why they would proceed with something that they do not know ultimately how much they will get paid for?
 The idea is that the contract ensures that the Contractor is due appropriate compensation for the event and so should not lose out financially for an event that they had not and could not have allowed for in the first place.
 It is quite important to understand these processes as to what should or should not be shown on a programme at any point in time.

 Some practitioners within the construction industry have previously stated that the contract requires you to show implemented compensation events on the programme and therefore you do not show non-implemented compensation events.
-Whilst on the surface of it one might understand why they have made that quick interpretation by looking at the one single bullet within clause 32.1.
+The NEC4 amendment will hopefully make this more clear where they have deleted the line that might have been interpreted that only implemented compensation events should be shown on a revised programme.
 However, as with any contract it is important to take into account other contract clauses and the contract as a whole when interpreting its meaning and contractual obligations.
 Very quickly this interpretation of only showing implemented compensation events is exposed as being fundamentally wrong and not what the contract intends – and would in fact be a reason not to accept a programme if it did not include events that were already affecting other activities on the programme.